 Much of Michael F. Price’s investment philosophy is based on the teaching of Max Heine.
 Price started working for Heine at his Mutual Series mutual fund right after graduation and attributes his outlook to that of his mentor.
 The common investment philosophy could be the reason why Price was so successful at taking over Mutual Series fund after Heine’s death in 1988.

 Heine was an opportunistic investor with a value-based approach towards investing.
 He realized the prospect for profits in firms which are in special situations like bankruptcy or restructuring.
 One-third of his stocks were made up of stocks of companies with special situations while the remaining two-thirds were value stocks.
 As Price worked for and later managed Heine’s fund, it can be irrefutably said that his expertise is in the field of value investment and opportunistic investment and that is his area of competence.

 Price takes on an inquisitive approach when looking at the companies to invest in.
 What he considers is how much the company would possibly be valued and bought by some investor of another party.
 He takes into consideration the intrinsic value of the company’s stock by adopting conventional metric like price over book value and price over cash flow.

-Regardless of how other investors are using the market-cap weighing index and most do not prefer investing in companies which are in trouble, Price with his firm belief in his investment philosophy, sticks with it in good and in bad times.
-In accordance to his investment philosophy, Michael Price buys stocks of companies which are in trouble and selling their shares 30 percent to 40 percent below their estimated intrinsic value.
+Regardless of how other investors are using the market-cap weighting index and most do not prefer investing in companies which are in trouble, Price with his firm belief in his investment philosophy, sticks with it in good and in bad times.
+In accordance to his investment philosophy, Michael F. Price buys stocks of companies which are in trouble and selling their shares 30% to 40% below their estimated intrinsic value.

 “The worst mistake investors make is taking their profits too soon, and their losses too long.”